-After all, there’s nothing on this earth quite like getting yourself out there, flying to countries you’ve never been to before, having new experiences and immersing yourself in various cultures.
+There’s nothing on this earth quite like flying to countries you’ve never been to before, having new experiences and immersing yourself in various cultures.

 Instead, you can expand your horizons and go on these 10 various types of travel trips.